Last Updated on April 23, 2023

 Discover the breed that once charmed the royal courts of England with their size and big personality.
 Read on to find out more about this interesting breed!

 The origins of this breed beloved by royals are unclear.
 They were a court favorite around the 1300s-1600s.
-Queen Elizabeth used to let her Pocket Beagles entertain guests on the dining table.
+Queen Elizabeth used to let her Pocket Beagles entertain guests at the dining table.

 They were nicknamed ‘Glove Beagles’ because they fit in a hunting glove.
 The Queen also called them her ‘Singing Beagles’.